 The DSS Early Education liaison position was eliminated in order to increase the number of case carrying social workers and reduce the number of cases a social worker managed.
-Social workers were recently trained on the process of making Head Start referrals.
-There is no recent data at this time.
+Social workers were recently trained in the process of making Head Start referrals.
+There is no data currently.

-District and Community Liaison Report
+District, County and Liaison Report